 Benign lymphoepithelial lesions (BLL or BLEL), also misleadingly known as AIDS-related parotid cysts (ARPC), are mixed solid and cystic lesions that enlarge the parotid glands, and are usually associated with cervical lymph node enlargement, and nasopharyngeal lymphofollicular hyperplasia.

-Benign lymphoepithelial lesions refer specifically to a histopathological finding that is nonspecific and seen in the context of lymphoepithelial sialadenitis (typical of Sjögren syndrome) and HIV-associated salivary gland disease 5.
-This article focuses on the findings in the latter disease.
+Benign lymphoepithelial lesions refer specifically to a histopathological finding that is non-specific and seen in the context of lymphoepithelial sialadenitis (typical of Sjögren syndrome) and HIV-associated salivary gland disease 5.
+This article focuses on the findings in the latter condition.

-Despite their aforementioned alternative name, BLL are seen usually in HIV positive patients without AIDS, and are not an AIDS defining illness.
-It is relatively common in the HIV population, with 5% of patients eventually developing BLL.
+Despite their aforementioned alternative name, benign lymphoepithelial lesions are seen usually in HIV positive patients without AIDS, and are not an AIDS defining illness.
+It is relatively common in the HIV population, with 5% of patients eventually developing benign lymphoepithelial lesions.

 Thought to arise from dilatation of intraglandular ducts from obstruction due to lymphoid hypertrophy.
 They are bilateral in ~20% of cases.

 - may demonstrate thin rim enhancement on postcontrast MRI

 - ultrasound demonstrates these 'cystic' lesions to actually have multiple small septations, and commonly also small mural nodules (40%)

 - a vascular pedicle may be seen entering the cystic region